-You’ll usually start radiotherapy about four weeks after your surgery unless you’re having chemotherapy|.
-Radiotherapy is usually given after chemotherapy has finished.
+You usually start radiotherapy four weeks after surgery unless you’re having chemotherapy.
+Radiotherapy is given after chemotherapy.

 External radiotherapy does not make you radioactive and it is safe for you to be with other people, including children, after your treatment.

 Radiotherapy has to be carefully planned to make sure it’s as effective as possible.
 It’s planned by a cancer specialist (oncologist) and it may take a few visits.
 On your first visit to the radiotherapy department, you’ll be asked to have a CT scan or lie under a machine called a simulator, which takes x-rays of the area to be treated.

 You usually have markings made on your skin to show the exact place where the radiographers (who give you your treatment) direct the rays.
 Usually, permanent markings the size of a pinpoint are made (tattoos).
 They’re only done with your permission.
 It can feel a little uncomfortable while they’re being made, but it makes sure treatment is given to the right area.

 You’ll need to be able to position your arm so that the radiotherapy machine can give the treatment effectively.
 A physiotherapist can show you exercises to do to make this easier if your muscles and shoulder feel stiff or painful.

 At the beginning of each session, the radiographer will position you carefully on the couch and make sure you are comfortable.
 During your treatment, you’ll be alone in the room, but you can talk to the radiographer who will watch you from the next room.
 Radiotherapy is not painful, but you will have to lie still for a few minutes during the treatment.